codeforamerica/skillshares/git_basics/README.md

 ---------

-Our `letters` project is pretty cool so far, but what if we need to go off on a tangent.
+Our `letters` project is pretty cool so far, but what if we need to go off on a tangent?
 Maybe three letters doesn't feel like enough, but we don't want to screw up our current progress.

 This is where branches come in handy.
 Let's create a new branch and add